 Crassula versicolor, Danielia coccinea, Danielia versicolor, Dietrichia coccinea, Dietrichia versicolor, Rochea coccinea

-Crassula coccinea is a small, succulent shrublet up to 16 inches (40 cm) tall, with few stems that branch from the base.
-As the plants get older the bottom of the stems turn brown and dry with the bright new leaves at the ends.
-The succulent leaves are flat, oval shaped and arranged to overlapping each other along the stems.
-In midsummer the striking flowers are formed in a dense, flat-topped head at the tip of the stems.
-The long, tubular flowers are fragrant and brilliant red, especially in sunshine.
+Crassula coccinea is a small succulent shrublet, up to 16 inches (40 cm) tall, with few stems that branch from the base.
+As the plants get older, the bottom of the stems turns brown and dry with the bright new leaves at the ends.
+The succulent leaves are flat, oval-shaped, and arranged to overlap each other along the stems.
+In midsummer, the striking flowers are formed in dense, flat-topped heads at the tip of the stems.
+The long, tubular flowers are fragrant and brilliant red, especially in direct sun.

 How to Grow and Care

 Crassulas are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your plant sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.

 These succulents are generally started by division, offsets, or leaf cuttings.
 Crassulas can be easily propagated from a single leaf.
 Sprout leaves by placing them into a potting mix for succulents, then covering the dish until they sprout.